Patriots Block a Tory Army

 Learning of this the next day, Moore marched south in the direction you are facing to block the crossing at Elizabethtown.
 After another militia unit claimed MacDonald’s next-best route, he took the road that led the Loyalists to defeat at Moore’s Creek Bridge on February 27.
 Moore’s force arrived too late to participate, other than helping to capture the scattering Tories.
 But the delay it caused here contributed greatly to that victory by allowing time for the Patriots to collect more troops.

-Unlike the ordered rows of tents in regular army camps, in Moore’s camp you would have seen men in everyday clothes spread out unevenly in both directions from the road.
+Unlike the ordered rows of tents in regular army camps, in Moore’s camp you would have seen men in everyday clothes spread out within the bend of the creek.
 They slept in the open in the cold weather for six days to defend their new independence.
 Somewhere their horses were tied off; these were not cavalrymen, but they traveled on horseback.

 Five years later the British Army of Lt.
 Gen. Lord Charles Cornwallis marched across the bridge coming from Cross Creek, seeking the safety of the British garrison at Wilmington to recover from the Battle of Guilford Court House.
 The procession on Sunday, April 1, 1780, would have taken around six hours.
 Many wounded were in the wagons that passed by.